claudiavonbromssen/Trend-screening/README.md

 This repository contains R-scripts and functions to visualise trend for multiple series simultaneously.
 Main code is found in 'Screening_plots_for_article.Rmd' where the dataset 'vdr 88-17 ANC300.txt' is analysed.
 The available functions are found in 'sourcecode_screening2020.R'.
 An additional analysis on a smaller regional scale is described in 'Hierachical GAM for the region of Värmland.Rmd'.

+Update 15 September 2023: A new sourcecode file is available to match changes in the gratia package: sourcecode_screening2023.R.
+Also a sourcecode file that works with annual rather than seasonal data is available (sourcecode_screening2023_annual_data.R.

 The following functions are available:

 screeningmodeling()